 List of proposed projects (not in order of priority):

 Nonmarket economic assessment of commercial whitewater boaters, boaters accessing the Colorado River from Diamond Creek, Glen Canyon commercial and private day use floaters, and backpackers (RIN#1).
 Results from Project 13.1 in the GCDAMP TWP 2015-17 indicate that recreationist’s preferences for flows are stable over long periods of time, both in ranking of and nonmarket economic values associated with various Colorado River flow scenarios.
-Based on the results of Project 13.1 in the GCDAMP TWP 2015-17 and from the Bishop et al. (1987) study, including information that some of these groups’ economic value are not impacted by river flow, this research is of low priority.
+Based on the results of Project 13.1 in the GCDAMP TWP 2015-17, including information that some of these groups’ economic value are not impacted by river flow.

 Applied Decision and Scenario Analysis